RKDSOne/wp-ecommerce-compare-products/readme.txt

 You can use this plugin when you have installed the WP e-Commerce plugin

 == Changelog ==

+= 2.2.2 - 2015/05/05 =
+* Tweak - Tested for full compatibility with WordPress Version 4.2.1
+* Fix - Removed check_ajax_referer() call on frontend for compatibility with PHP caching plugins.
+Was returning -1 to js success call-back.

 = 2.2.1 - 2015/04/24 =
 * Tweak - Tested and Tweaked for full compatibility with WordPress Version 4.2.0